diegoddox/react-redux-toastr/README.md

 <link href="http://diegoddox.github.io/react-redux-toastr/4.0/react-redux-toastr.min.css" rel="stylesheet" type="text/css">
 ```

-Or import the less file into to your project.
+Or import the scss file into to your project.
 `import 'react-redux-toastr/src/styles/index.scss'`

 ##### 3. The third thing you need to do is to add the `react-redux-toastr` `reducer` to Redux.